cmpitg/cmpitg.github.com/_posts/2014-04-20-requirejs---an-example-of-bad-documentation.md

   > express their dependencies.
 Shim config does not work after optimization
   > builds with CDN resources.

   Again, messing with their own jargon for new users.
-I have no idea whatever what `define` does and I start to get the feeling I don't want to, no more.
+I have no idea whatsoever what `define` does and I start to get the feeling I don't want to, no more.
 Anyway, let's
   [follow their example](https://github.com/requirejs/example-jquery-cdn)

   > This example shows one way to load jQuery and jQuery plugins with